csivanich/dotfiles/README.md

 dotfiles
 ========

-Configuration repository containing my customized home folder dotfiles, many using Git submodules.
+Configuration repository containing my configurations, many using Git submodules.

 I was tired of having a bunch of configurations across all my machines, especially when trying to keep all the plugins and extras up to date.
-So I got fed up and started this.
+So I got fed up and threw them on GitHub.
 It's not perfect (yet!), but it's a great starting point for any Linux config.

-These are based from an Arch Linux system running i3wm and Compton, however most of the files should be usable on their own.
+These configurations are based from an Arch Linux system running i3wm and Compton + xterm/zsh, however most of the files should be usable on their own.

+Releases 2.0+ provide automated install support using [dotbot](https://github.com/anishathalye/dotbot).
+See **Install** for instructions.

 Contents
 -----